joe-scotto/Validaro/README.md

     //Do something
 }
 ```
-Checks that all fields are not empty.
+Checks that all required fields with are not empty.
 ```php
 Validaro::checkNotEmpty();
 ```